kichijoji-cloud/autoremove-oldawscli2/README.md

-# Shell-Script for removed old version of AWS-CLI2
+# Shell-Script for removing old version of AWS-CLI2

 ## Summary